jdreaver/rust-os/README.md

 ## TODO

-- (maybe not needed) Replace `x86_64` crate IDT and rust `extern "x86-interrupt"` calls with my own assembly wrappers so I have finer control over registers, `swapgs`, etc
-- BUG: Page faults and general protection faults during `mount 2; exec async 4 /bin/primes 15000`
-  - Remember the bug only happens when we have more tasks than CPUs
-  - Symptom: General protection fault on the `ret` in `switch_to` assembly
-    - Only happens with `accel=kvm`.
-Maybe it is a race condition with concurrency?
-    - A page fault happens when we try to print the stack trace for this general protection fault, saying we tried to access address 0x13.
-Is GS still wrong somehow???
-    - I think the problem is `ret` is performing a cross privilege jump
-      - I found the return stack pointer jumping to:

-        ```
-        +x /1xg $rsp
-        0xffffffff80174908 <_ZN7rust_os3gdt22PRIVILEGE_STACK_TABLES17h78a510436a437615E+20040>:	0x0003000000000002
-        ```
-    - Ideas:
-      - Are we disabling and/or enabling interrupts at the wrong time, causing us to clobber the `PRIVILEGE_STACK_TABLES` stack?
-      - Should we even be calling `switch_to` while in the `PRIVILEGE_STACK_TABLES` stack?
-Shouldn't tasks be using their own dedicated stack?
-I think this one might be it.
-  - (Old) Symptom: GSBase is zero after `swapgs` in `syscall_handler` so we get a page fault on `mov gs:{user_stack_scratch}, rsp`
-    - This seems to happen right when the failing task moves CPUs.
-Do we need better GS accounting, or is this due to more stack corruption?
-    - Ignoring swapgs: when I comment out all swapgs calls I still get some page faults, which makes me suspect swapgs/GSBase is a red herring
-      - Often when commenting out swapgs I see the exit syscall getting called twice.
-This is due to preempt_count being nonzero apparently
-  - PART SOLUTION: I was sharing Ring 3 -> Ring 0 TSS stacks (RSP0) across CPUs because I was using a single static array.
-  - PART SOLUTION: In interrupts now use the CS register requested privilege level to decide if we are going back to userspace.
-  - IDEA: Try commenting out swapgs again
 - VFS read/write code:
   - Change inode `write` API to be similar to read (based on blocks)
   - Nuke old block iteration code in ext2 now that write and read don't need it